Pekosz-Lab/nextstrain/README.md

 This repository houses all scripts, snakefiles, and configuration files for the [Pekosz Lab nextstrain builds](https://nextstrain.org/groups/PekoszLab) in [JH-CEIRR](https://www.ceirr-network.org/centers/jh-ceirr).

-Currently, 24 total builds are maintained for all 8 segments of circulating H1N1, H3N2, and B/Vic viruses detected through the Johns Hopkins Hospital (JHH) Network.
-As of [2024-11-26](#history), all builds are constructed using a simplified [snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline.
+- Currently, builds are maintained for all 8 segments of circulating H1N1, H3N2, and B/Vic viruses detected through the Johns Hopkins Hospital (JHH) Network.

+- 3 concatenated genome builds are also maintained for H1N1, H3N2, and B/Vic viruses.

+- As of [2024-11-26](#history), all builds are constructed using a simplified [snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline.

 # Quickstart: Getting Started with the 24 segment build for H1N1, H3N2 and B/Victoria

 >[!WARNING]
 >For this tutorial, all scripts must be run from the `nextstrain/` home directory.

-**NOTE:** If you already have a `fludb.db` database build, you can skip ahead to [Step 5](## 5.
-Query genomes and metadata and depost in the `data/` directory using [download.py](fludb/scripts/download.py)

 ## 1. Clone this repository setup and activate your environment.